Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Who said a Great Father couldn’t have his cake and eat it?

 Travel from D.C. to London was, well...a lot less interestin’ than Daar had hoped.
-He’d *really* wanted ‘ta take one o’ those nifty C-17 cargo planes---an actual *airfoil!*---but sadly, that would have been ostentatious in a way he couldn’t bear.
+He’d *really* wanted ‘ta take one o’ those nifty C-17 cargo planes - an actual *airfoil!* - but sadly, that would have been ostentatious in a way he couldn’t bear.
 Not when there was a perfectly functional jump link.
 Folks were literally commuting between the two cities on foot, nowadays.

 He did get to galumph his way down toward the Jump Array, though!
-He’d been cooped up being all civilized an’ shit all day, so a chance to really stretch his legs---and *maybe* put a teensy bit of fear into the chase driver’s heart, when he had to floor it to keep up---was a temptation way too fun to resist.
+He’d been cooped up being all civilized an’ shit all day, so a chance to really stretch his legs - and *maybe* put a teensy bit of fear into the chase driver’s heart, when he had to floor it to keep up - was a temptation way too fun to resist.

 London was very different to Washington.
 It was warmer, for a start.
 Rather than being knee-deep in snow, the British capitol was just slick and silvery under low clouds and a thin, light rain.
 Anywhere else, it woulda been dreary, but somehow it *worked.* As Daar’s motorcade slipped through the city, past landmarks that were older than all but a precious few buildings on Gao, he couldn’t help but reflect sadly on all the history he’d personally had to destroy to save the Gao themselves.

 Still.
 That sad thought aside, his day was goin’ damn well.
 Not many world leaders came trotting up to 10 Downing Street, prol’ly, but Daar did so with his tail high and a renewed spring in his step.
-After the mission on that array, the most depressin’ thought he’d had to deal with had been what would happen to the HEAT. *Now,* that problem looked to be fixed and the SOR’s future secure, so long as Chambliss didn’t actively---to use a local phrase---take the piss.
+After the mission on that array, the most depressin’ thought he’d had to deal with had been what would happen to the HEAT. *Now,* that problem looked to be fixed and the SOR’s future secure, so long as Chambliss didn’t actively - to use a local phrase - take the piss.

 Future Presidents prob’ly wouldn’t like the new arrangements, but that was okay.
 Daar knew a good firesale when he saw one.